Mel-M15/PageReplacement/README.md

 This C++ program implements different page replacement algorithms in order to analyze their performance concerning the number of page faults.

 # Functionality
+The page replacement algorithm has the following functionality:
+1.

 # Instructions for Execution
 1. Run this program in C++.